 The guns at the Stanhill/Knuzden camp, may have replaced earlier searchlight batteries, according to the GMAU report - whose own information was from a local resident.
 Were they there as defense for the camp, or to defend the local factories?

 There are many QL and Starfish sites on the surrounding moors.

 Above: A German Luftwaffe reconaissance photo of the Heaton Park area, with AA sites and searchlights marked on!

-Right: Part of a map of Heaton Park used to show new recruits where everything is.
+Left: Part of a map of Heaton Park used to show new recruits where everything is.
 The AA emplacement is at the edge of the park adjacent to Sheepfoot Lane.

 A Heavy Anti Aircraft gun site near The Trafford Centre, just off Kingsway Park.

 In its day it would have protected the heavy industry and war work going on at the huge Trafford Park complex.
 The site is now part of playing fields at Queensway

 Left: Image courtesy of Google Earth.